sader1992/sader_files_verifier/README.md

 you better not add the data.grf and rdata.grf as files as the player better just redownload the full client again

-do not add your costum.grf as you will edit it every update , unless you are planing to genarate new infromation file every update
+do not add your custom.grf as you will edit it every update , unless you are planing to generate new information file every update

-same thing for your .dat from thor patcher don't add it
+same thing for your .dat from Thor Patcher don't add it

-if you have costum.grf that you will never change with the updates , you can add it i would recommend that
+if you have custom.grf that you will never change with the updates , you can add it i would recommend that

 ## DO NOT ADD THE PROGRAM IT SELF TO THE information FILE!!!